MicrosoftDocs/ai-builder/ai-builder-docs/use-a-prompt-to-read-document-identity.md

 - Select a camera control in the canvas app.
 - Capture an image of an identity document using the front or rear camera.
-- Extract the document's information and output it as a JSON object.
+- Extract the document's information and output it as a JSON object with a prompt.
 - Save the output JSON data as a row in a Dataverse table.